jbxchung/jbxchung/README.md

-- 👋 Hi, I’m Brandon
+- Hi, I’m Brandon - check out my website at https://jbxchung.dev
-- 👀 I’m interested in almost everything!
-Full stack including devops/infrastructure.
+- Full stack development, including CI/CD
-- 📫 How to reach me: email brandon@jbxchung.dev
+- Email me at brandon@jbxchung.dev

 <!---
 jbxchung/jbxchung is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.